-- [Recommended] The load balancer and load balancer members are all installed on different physical machines.
-Note that at least one load balancer member must be installed on the same machine as the load balancer. - The load balancer and all load balancer members are installed on the same machine.
+- [Recommended] The load balancer and all load balancer members are installed on the same machine. - The load balancer and load balancer members are all installed on different physical machines.
+Note that at least one load balancer member must be installed on the same machine as the load balancer.